 Use these tips to get started on improving your site structure and content to reach more homebuyers and sellers through the search engines:

-Since nearly all prospective homebuyers are using location-based searches to look for properties in a particular area, it is vital that real estate agents use local SEO for their business.
+Since nearly all prospective homebuyers are using location-based searches to look for properties in a particular area.

 Nearly half of all searches in Google are local, and most local searches end with a phone call.